storybookjs/react-native/app/react-native/readme.md

 [Haul](https://github.com/callstack-io/haul) is an alternative to the react-native packager and has several advantages in that it allows you to define your own loaders, and handles symlinks better.

-If you want to use haul instead of the react-native packager, modify they storybook npm script too:
+If you want to use haul instead of the react-native packager, modify the storybook npm script to:

 `storybook start -p 7007 --haul webpack.haul.storybook.js` where webpack.haul.storybook.js should look something like this.